Christopher Dorner shootings and manhunt: Reward

-Protests against the Los Angeles Police Department
+Protests against the LAPD

-There were online protests against the LAPD as well as a protest at police headquarters on February 16, 2013.
-Protesters stated that they objected to the manner in which Dorner's dismissal was handled, the reckless shooting of civilians by the LAPD during the manhunt, and the tactics used which resulted in the fire in the cabin in which Dorner was hiding.
+There were online protests against the LAPD as well as a protest outside the department's headquarters on February 16, 2013.
+Protesters stated that they objected to the manner in which Dorner's dismissal was handled, the shooting of civilians by the LAPD during the manhunt, and the tactics used which resulted in the fire in the cabin in which Dorner was hiding.